iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

   There are 3 modes:

   * PWM: This mode means that the motor will apply a fraction of the battery voltage as its drive voltage when given a setpoint.
 For example, if your battery voltage is 20V, and you send a 50% command, then the motor will apply a 10V drive voltage.

-  * Despite the similar naming, this mode has nothing to do with using the Hobby PWM
+    * Despite the similar naming, this mode has nothing to do with using the Hobby PWM Communication Protocol

   * Voltage: This mode interprets the commands as a fraction of the maximum voltage set in the Tuning tab.
 So if your maximum voltage was set at 8V, and you sent a 25% throttle command, the motor would apply a drive voltage of 2V.
   * Velocity: This mode interprets the command as a fraction of the maximum velocity set in the Tuning tab.
 So if your maximum velocity was set at 100 rad/s, and you sent a 25% throttle command, the motor would try to spin at 25 rad/s.